 Emergency location requests are for situations that require immediate excavation to prevent or resolve an immediate threat to life, property, or public welfare.
 While most operators will respond, most are not required to respond to emergency requests, with the primary exceptions of gas and petroleum companies.
 The law states, however, that the excavator a is responsible whether an operator has responded or not, or whether a facility was marked out or not.

 There is no such thing as a scheduled emergency.
 Dig Safely New York can only accept an emergency location request if the excavation crew is on site and ready to dig.

 If an excavation will require crossing or placing a facility, survey and design requests are needed.
 The facility owner may have plans to add or change buried facilities, or may have requirements regarding the following:

 - Location of cable or pipes

 - Placing facilities near another facility

-Dig Safely New York currently allows excavators to submit Ssurvey and Ddesign Rrequests via i-notice or by calling the operations center at 1-800-962-7962.
+Dig Safely New York currently allows excavators to submit Survey and Design Requests via i-notice or by calling the operations center at 1-800-962-7962.

-Callers must still contact the affected companies directly;, however, we Dig Safely New York will identify those affected companies,and inform them of the design requestem, and provide the caller with a contact number for those affected companies.
-Survey and design These contacts are often engineering departments whothat may be able to supply "as-built" maps and charts, which are more accurate.
+Callers must still contact the affected companies directly; however, Dig Safely New York will identify those affected companies and inform them of the design request, and provide the caller with a contact number for those affected companies.
+These contacts are often engineering departments that may be able to supply "as-built" maps and charts, which are more accurate.